Switzerland is famous for its stunning landscapes, charming villages, and enchanting views.

 Accessible only by train, Wengen offers panoramic views of the Jungfrau region and quaint chalets straight out of a storybook.

-It is one of the most stunning places to stay in the Lauterbrunnen Valley and easily accessible as well as a peaceful spot to sleep!
+It is one of the most stunning places to stay in the Lauterbrunnen Valley, easily accessible, and a peaceful spot to sleep!

 16. Andermatt